 Point Judith Light, Coastal lighthouse in Washington County, United States.

-Point Judith Light is an octagonal stone tower standing on a headland in Rhode Island.
-The structure has a white lower section and brown upper section painted to make it visible to ships at sea.
+Point Judith Light is an octagonal stone tower built on a headland along the Rhode Island coast.
+The tower has a white lower section and a brown upper section, which makes it easy to spot from the water.

-The original lighthouse was built in 1810 but a hurricane destroyed it in 1815.
-The current tower was constructed in 1856 as a stronger replacement on the same site.
+A first lighthouse was built on this headland in 1810, but a hurricane destroyed it just a few years later, in 1815.
+The current stone tower was built in 1856 as a sturdier replacement on the same site.

 The name comes from a headland that sailors have long used as a navigation reference point.
 Visitors can still see how the structure guides maritime traffic through its prominent position on the water.